Worried about travelling safely in unpredictable conditions? Then read on for Outdoor Expert Advice on Commuting in Winter Weather.

 While some might opt for the bus or train when things get scary, many still prefer to get in their own cars and brave the roads.
-If this sounds like you then we have a few smart tips to help you avoid the ice and snow adding extra time to your commute, including prepping your car for these conditions and driving safely on icy roads.
+If this sounds like you, then we have a few smart tips to help you avoid the ice and snow that adds extra time to your commute, including prepping your car for these conditions and driving safely on icy roads.

-First thing first, if there’s a weather warning that there’s going to be a heavy downpour of snow or a risk of ice overnight, it’s in your best interest to take action to save time in the morning.
+First things first, if there’s a weather warning that there’s going to be a heavy fall of snow or risk of ice overnight, it’s in your best interest to take action to save time in the morning.

-• Place a blanket or special cover over the windscreen to prevent ice from forming overnight
+- Place a blanket or special cover over your windscreen to prevent ice from forming overnight

-• Wake up 10-15 minutes earlier than usual to be able to de-ice or clean the snow off your car
+- Wake up 10-15 minutes earlier than usual to de-ice or clean the snow off your car

-• Clear the snow off of the roof to prevent it from falling or melting onto the windscreen and obscuring your view of the road
+- Make sure to clear any snow off the roof to prevent it from falling or melting onto the windscreen and obscuring your view of the road

-• Keep an emergency box in the boot for when the car is snowed on – with a small shovel, defrosting spray, strong mit or scraper, blankets, jump cables, plenty water and some snacks
+- Keep an emergency box in the boot for when the car is snowed in – with a small shovel, defrosting spray, strong mit or ice scraper, blankets, jump cables, plenty of water and some snacks

-• Try to plan a route that sticks to main roads and avoids smaller or lesser used roads as they will more likely be gritted early in the mornings
+- Try to plan a route that sticks to main roads and avoids smaller or lesser-used roads, as these will more likely be gritted early in the mornings

 How to Drive on Ice

-Drive considerably slower than usual as this is in your own safety’s interest and everyone else’s.
+- Drive considerably slower than usual as this is in your own safety’s interest as well as everyone else’s.